(HO CHI MINH CITY / SAIGON, VIETNAM)

 The Saigon Saigon Bar still stands: its antique fans still whirl languidly from the raked ceiling, cocktails are still carefree on the garden terrace, dating back to 1956; and the veranda remains a “lookout tower” across Ho Chi Minh City, with its romantic purple glow at sunset.
 We are too young to tell you if the original atmosphere remains or not; what comes sure, is that there is still much action there!
 Just like everywhere in the hotel.
 We liked the «Latino Night» (once per week), with Cuban music and cigars, Armagnac and whiskeys costing the price of a bottle of Perrier in a Parisian terrace!
 We liked also the Filipino singers, whose chilly voices defy the rumblings of the thunder!
 Let's say that we certainly stay at the Caravelle first of all because of the reputation of its bar, which we haunted every night; mixing with the expats and local bartenders, which are the most social and friendly you might meet in Asia.

-For this first visit in Saigon, we were hesitant between staying in the Caravelle, or in the opposite, deliciously colonial and world famous hotel Continental, well known to those who read Graham Green or Alphonse Boudard novels.
+For this first visit in Saigon, we were hesitant between staying in the Caravelle, or in the opposite, deliciously colonial and world famous Hotel Continental (our preferred hotel in Saigon with the opulent, yet a bit too tacky Park Hyatt), well known to those who read Graham Green or Alphonse Boudard novels.
 Both hotels form, with the opulent Majestic, well worth the trip historical landmarks of hospitality.

 is a private venture, with a very dedicated service, visible as soon as